CiscoDevNet/esxi-auto-installer/README.md

 You can quickly see a servers current install status in the "Status" column.\
 If you want to see the logs for a particular install, you can click on the link in the "Hostname" column.

-## Upload ISO
+## Upload ISO page

 You can use the Upload ISO page to upload ESXi Installation ISOs.
 This is useful if you need a praticular version of ESXi, or a particular installation that contains custom drivers.\
 Once you upload an ISO, you can select it as part of the install process on the Home Page.

-## APIs
+## API page

-For more information on API's, see the Swagger document.
+The API page shows the Swagger documentation for the APIs.
+You do not have to authenticate to use the APIs.

+You can also view the [Swagger Document in on Git](ciscodevnet.github.io/esxi-auto-installer/).

 # Application Details